Table of Contents

 Ratio and Proportion

-Ratio and Proportion: Ratio and Proportion are the important scoring topics in the whole quantitative Aptitude.
-There are several examinations such as SSC CGL Tier 2, SSC CHSL, etc lined up in the upcoming months, candidates must have started preparing for the tougher sections thoroughly.
+Ratio and Proportion: Ratio and Proportion is one of the important scoring topics of Quantitative Aptitude.
+There are several examinations such as SSC CGL, SSC CHSL, etc. lined up in the upcoming months, candidates must have started preparing for the tougher sections thoroughly.
 Quantitative ability questions are asked in almost every government job examination with a special focus on ratio and proportion.
-Here we at re providing you with detailed knowledge regarding the Ration and Proportion starting from the definition, formulas, tips, and tricks for solving the questions.
+Here we are providing you with quick revision notes on Ratio and Proportion including definitions, formulas, tips, and tricks for solving the questions.

 Ratio and Proportion

-Ratio and Proportion are the fractions.
-When the fraction is represented in the form of a:b, then it is a ratio and a proportion states that two ratios are equal.
-A and b are any two integers.
-Ratio and proportion are the two important concepts, and it is the foundation to understand the various concepts in mathematics.
+Ratio and Proportion are fractions.
+When a fraction is represented in the form of a:b, then it is a ratio while a proportion states that two ratios are equal.
+Here, a and b are any two integers.
+Ratio and proportion are the two important concepts, and it is the foundation for understanding various concepts in mathematics.

 What is Ratio?

-The ratio can be defined as the relationship between two quantities such as a:b, where b is not equal to 0.
+The ratio can be defined as a relationship between two quantities such as a:b, where b is not equal to 0.
 The two numbers in a ratio can only be compared when they have the same unit.
 Ratios are used to compare two things.
-The ratio is denoted by the sign ‘:’.
-The ratio can be represented as follows.
+A ratio is denoted by the sign ‘:’.
+Ratio can be represented as follows.

 - a to b